How Job Board SEO Works

 - "how to hire developers"

-Your SEO strategy must address both, though job seeker traffic typically drives the most volume.
+Your SEO strategy must address both.
+Job seeker traffic typically accounts for 80-90% of organic visits, making it the primary focus for most boards.

 Why search matters for job boards